 The top 10 FIFA World Cup balls ranked ahead of the big kick-off in Qatar

-A look at the top 10 football used at FIFA World Cups from the very start up to now as we prepare for the start of the 2022 FIFA World Cup in Qatar.
+A look at the top 10 footballs used at FIFA World Cups from the very start up to now, as we prepare for the start of the 2022 FIFA World Cup in Qatar

 The 2022 FIFA World Cup is almost upon us, with kick-off now just around the corner.
 Qatar kick off their World Cup on Sunday, November 20, and it will be an edition like no other.
 This World Cup is being played in the winter, and it’s the first time that has ever happened.
 There has been controversy aplenty, but excitement is also building as we get closer to the big kick-off.